CajunBot: 2005 Grand Challenge

 In 2005 DARPA repeated the Challenge, fielded more than 198 team entries.
 Team CajunBot, again, successfully passed the qualification rounds and earned a place among 23 teams selected to compete in the finals.

-In the 2005 Grand Challenge, history was made as Stanford University's vehicle, Stanley, crossed the finish line after making the 132-mile course in 6 hours and 52 minutes.
+In the 2005, Grand Challenge, a pivotal moment in autonomous vehicle technology was marked when Stanford University's robotic vehicle, Stanley, successfully completed the 132-mile desert course in 6 hours and 52 minutes, securing first place.
+This event, organized by the Defense Advanced Research Projects Agency (DARPA), showcased the significant advancements in autonomous navigation and vehicle intelligence, setting a precedent for future innovations in the field.

 As envisioned by DARPA, the 2004 and 2005 Grand Challenges successfully accelerated development of the core technology behind fully autonomous battlefield vehicles.
 But the technology was hardly battle ready.

 2007 Urban Challenge

-Building on the success of previous challenges, DARPA has launched a new competition, dubbed the "Urban Challenge".
+Building on the success of previous challenges, DARPA launched a new competition, dubbed the "Urban Challenge".
 The event took place in November 2007, set in Victorville, California.

 The Urban Challenge required teams "to build a robotic vehicle that can operate in urban traffic, finding its own path while also following traffic rules".

 Each team was provided a GPS map of an urban cityscape, simulating military supply missions in an urban setting.
 Traveling among manned and robotic vehicle traffic, the team vehicles traveled through required points in the mock city.
 Teams were required to complete the 60-mile course safely in less than six hours.

 Team CajunBot was a semi-finalist. being eliminated in the final round of cuts due to an unexpected collision with a roadside vehicle.
 The team's progress leading up to the challenge was documented in the Discovery Science series Robocars.